 Facebook ad campaigns are the perfect way to reach your audience based on demographic, geographic and interest-based criteria.
 But if set up incorrectly, you can end up wasting a lot of money on a campaign that doesn’t get you anything.

-Should you use Facebook Lead Form ads or ads that direct to landing pages?
+Should you use Facebook lead form ads or ads that direct to landing pages?

-Rudy elaborated that Facebook wants to keep their users on the platform as much as possible so he feels that anything that takes them off the platform – either ad or organic – isn’t necessarily going to be favoured by the algorithm.
+“Stick with the algorithm.
+Meta wants to keep their users on their platforms as much as possible, so I feel that anything that takes them off the platform – either ad or organic – isn’t necessarily going to be favoured by the algorithm,” Alex elaborated.

 While many favour landing pages since they give you more creative freedom and control, from a user perspective Lead Forms can be much more appealing and simple to use.
-Nobody goes onto Facebook wanting to be sold to, but quality ads with relevant targeting might just convince someone to consider your brand – so reward them with a quick and simple process that auto-populates the fields using the information Facebook already has.
+Nobody goes onto Facebook wanting to be sold to, but quality ads with relevant targeting might just convince someone to consider your brand – so reward them with a quick and simple process that auto-populates the fields using the information Meta already has.

-Rudy recommends using the High Intent option when using Lead Forms to get better quality leads as users have to go through a few more stages to submit their information.
+Alex recommends using the High Intent option when using Lead Forms to get better quality leads as users have to go through a few more stages to submit their information.

 As with anything in digital marketing, there are exceptions to the rules.
 Landing pages may be a better option depending on what information you’re trying to gather.
-If you’re unsure, speak to an expert like Logic Digital or Famous Wolf.
+If you’re unsure, speak to an expert

 What assets should you use in ads?